 Into The Inkwell

 The Coyote's Inkwell was founded in April of 2011 as Michael Lang's personal storytelling and writing business.
-He offers a number of storytelling programs that can be tailored and adapted to suit the needs of almost any audience or occasion.
-To learn more about the services provided by The Coyote's Inkwell, visit the Storytelling page, or contact Michael Lang directly by phone or email.
-Samples of his stories can be found on the Downloads page, or at Michael's Bandcamp.com page.
-Samples of his writing can be viewed on the Writing page.
+He offers performances and workshops for both entertainment and education.
+Michael's programs can be tailored and adapted to suit the needs of almost any audience or occasion.
+To learn more about his sotires, or to find his downloadable CD collections, visit the Storytelling page of The Coyote's Inkwell.

 Who Is Michael Lang?